 A Principal Axis Factor (PAF) with a Varimax (orthogonal) rotation of the 18 MGT adjectives was conducted on data from all 82 participants for a total of 164 average ratings (82 participants x 2), with averages calculated from a total of 656 ratings (82 participants x 2 languages x 4 guises per language = 656 individual ratings).
-Kaiser-Meyer Olkin measure of sampling adequacy suggested that the sample was factorable (KMO= .869).
+Kaiser-Meyer Olkin measure of sampling adequacy suggested that the sample was factorable (KMO = .869).

 A four-factor solution emerged when loadings less than 0.40 were excluded.
-However, factors 3 and 4 only contained the items 'amusing' and 'international' respectively, with 'amusing' also showing an unexpected correlation with factor 2.
+However, factors 3 and 4 only contained the items "amusing" and "international." respectively, with "amusing" also showing an unexpected correlation with factor 2.
 This suggested that perhaps participants did not interpret these adjectives as intended.
-In the case of "amusing", it appears they may have interpreted in the sense of "humorous / light-hearted", rather than in the intended sense of being laughable, hence departing from our reasoning for including

-'amusing', i.e. the idea that a speaker is "laughable" when using the RML in a relatively high domain (i.e., a recording in an experimental setting).
-Re-running the analysis after removing 'amusing' and 'international' yields the two-factor solution reported in Table 3, closely aligned with the two typical sets of MGT traits: Solidarity (factor 1) and Status (factor 2).
+In the case of "amusing," it appears they may have interpreted it in the sense of "humorous / light-hearted," rather than in the intended sense of being laughable, hence departing from our reasoning for including "amusing," i.e., the idea that a speaker is "laughable" when using the RML in a relatively high domain such as a recording in an experimental setting.
+Rerunning the analysis after removing "amusing" and "international" yields the two-factor solution reported in Table 3, closely aligned with the two typical sets of MGT traits: Solidarity (factor 1) and Status (factor 2).